auth0/docs/articles/quickstart/spa/react-beta/02-calling-an-api.md

 As Auth0 can only issue tokens for custom scopes that exist on your API, ensure that you define the scopes used above when [setting up an API](https://auth0.com/docs/getting-started/set-up-api) with Auth0.
 :::

-Auth0 uses the value of the `audience` prop to determine which resource server (API) the user is authorizing your React application to access.
+Auth0 uses the value of the `authorizationParams.audience` prop to determine which resource server (API) the user is authorizing your React application to access.

 :::note
 In the case of the Auth0 Management API, the audience is `https://${account.namespace}/api/v2/`.
 In the case of your APIs, you create an _Identifier_ value that serves as the _Audience_ value whenever you [set up an API](https://auth0.com/docs/getting-started/set-up-api) with Auth0.
 :::

-The actions that your React application can perform on the API depend on the [scopes](https://auth0.com/docs/scopes/current) that your access token contains, which you define as the value of `scope`.
+The actions that your React application can perform on the API depend on the [scopes](https://auth0.com/docs/scopes/current) that your access token contains, which you define as the value of `authorizationParams.scope`.
 Your React application will request authorization from the user to access the requested scopes, and the user will approve or deny the request.

 :::note
 In the case of the Auth0 Management API, the `read:current_user` and `update:current_user_metadata` scopes let you get an access token that can retrieve user details and update the user's information.
 In the case of your APIs, you'll define custom [API scopes](https://auth0.com/docs/scopes/current/api-scopes) to implement access control, and you'll identify them in the calls that your client applications make to that API.